Nicola-Carroll/nested-notes/README.md

 ## Initial domain model

 Initially, I wanted to build this project in Ruby on Rails because of how easy it is to get a simple app up and running quickly.
-Each project I've worked on so far has been in a new stack, so I wanted to use a framework I was familiar with to just focus on my best practices.
+Each project I've worked on so far has been in a new stack, so I wanted to use a framework I was familiar with to just focus on my best practices as opposed to learning something new.

 Since relational databases are better suited for non-heirarachical data, I was aware a stack which uses a NoSQL DB might be more appropriate for Nested Notes than RoR.
 I then discovered the nested set model for storing heirarchical, and a [gem built for RoR](https://github.com/collectiveidea/awesome_nested_set) to make handling nested sets easy.
-Since there's no real need of scalability on this app this is the route I'm planning to start off with.
+Since there's no real need for scalability on this app this is the route I'm planning to start off with.

 The diagrams below show the nested set model demostrated on a collection of 6 notes about holidaying in Europe, with their corresponding node indexes.